Pauljohn978/gradcommerce.com-Assignment/README.md

 Title, author, publication_date, reading_time, content, comments

-I have included a jupyter notebook file containing the code and output but due to scrapy being unable to run on jupyter notebook, I have ran it on VS Code, Additionally provided the entire project file from VS Code and called it webscraping_task.
+I have included a jupyter notebook file containing the code and output but due to scrapy being unable to run on jupyter notebook, I have ran it on VS Code.
+Additionally I have provided the entire project file from VS Code and called the file webscraping_task.